-I am a second year PhD student at Queen Mary University of London.
+I am a third year PhD student at Queen Mary University of London.
 I work on the syntactic status of adpositions across languages and I am supervised by David Adger and Hagit Borer.
 In September 2017, I completed my MA in Comparative Syntax and Semantics at the University of York.

 My research interests include minimalist syntax, morphology, and formal semantics, from a crosslinguistic perspective.